Martin D-35 Fretboard and Bridge Replacement

 We removed all of the frets and started removing the binding.
 This will make the board easier to remove.

-While it definitely needed to be replaced, we want to preserve this board as much as possible as we can use it to help fashion the new one.
+While it definitely needed to be replaced, we want to preserve this board as much as possible so we can use it to help fashion the new one.

 Here is the new board next to the original.
 Looks like everything should line up just right once it is laying flat on the neck.